INDUSTRIAL DEVELOPMENT AGENCY ENABLING STATUTE

 Appointments to the Ulster County Industrial Development Agency are made via resolution by the membership of the Ulster County Legislature.
 Members serve at the pleasure of the Legislature.
 The Members of the Agency constitute the governing body of the Agency (the “Board”), and have and responsibly exercise all of the powers prescribed by Article 18-a of the General Municipal Law of the State of New York (the “Act”) and other applicable law, including but not limited to Chapter 766 of the 2005 Laws of the State of New York (the “PAAA”).

 All UCIDA funding is derived from administrative fees collected from project applicants.
 The UCIDA receives no funding from any taxing authority.
 In addition, the UCIDA has no staff.
-At this time, the UCIDA contracts with and pays Ulster County for all administrative services.
+At this time, the UCIDA contracts with and pays an outside firm for all administrative services.
 Legal fees are paid by project applicants directly to Counsel.
 Annually, project applicants are required to report their numbers of full-time equivalent (FTE) employees for filing with the New York State Authorities Budget Office.

 BYLAWS AND POLICIES